dev7ba/mempool-client/README.md

   # Bitcoin node ipaddr for rpc interface
   ipaddr = "127.0.0.1"
   ```
 Cookie authentication is the default for latest versions of Bitcoin core.
-You must have configured in your `bitcoin.conf` the values `rpcbind=my_ip` and `rpcallowip=my_ip` for the RPC interface to work.
+You must have configured your `bitcoin.conf` with the values `rpcbind=my_ip` and `rpcallowip=my_ip` for the RPC interface to work.

 Compilling instructions
 -----------------------